QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 does not know the id".
 One rollout intention changed: Public kept its change-of-average price recovery, moved into its mapping (see "The diff", pricing).

+Wiring moved into core - 2026-08-17: the root `Brokerage` class gained the seam the base-class section describes - two protected `CreateOrderPollingService` overloads whose read-callback signature picks the mode, the service as a protected `OrderPollingService` property with `IsOrderPolling`, a virtual `OnOrderPollingNotAcknowledged` for the silence warning, and a `Dispose` that covers the service.
+CharlesSchwab and Public.com were moved onto it: the creation, the three event forwards and the dispose call left both plugins (see "Wiring, per plugin").

+Third plugin adopted - 2026-08-17: Tradier runs on `PerOrderIdPollingService` (`Lean.Brokerages.Tradier`, branch `feature-core-order-polling-service`).
+Its fill timer, `CheckForFills` diff, order cache and unknown-id verification are deleted (~230 lines); the plugin keeps the get-order read and the mapping.
+Tradier is the first adopter that splits orders across zero: the legs chain from the read through the base cross-zero helpers, and the second leg's watch seed carries what the first leg filled (see "A cross-zero order, two ids").
+Two behavior changes are intentional: orders placed outside Lean are ignored - a per-id read never sees them, where the old code raised a fatal "UnknownOrderId" error - and the fee attaches once per Lean order instead of once per broker leg.

 ## Purpose

 Three brokerage plugins have already written the same thing, and a fourth one needs it and does not have it: